Kappa Sisterhood is for a Lifetime!

-Our Founders and Our Founders Day Celebration
+Our Founders Day Celebration

 The Dallas Alumnae Association celebrates this historic event at our Founders Day Celebration, held in October annually; a day on which our Founders are remembered, our 50, 65, and 75 year Kappas are honored, and local Kappas who have made contributions to Kappa or our community are recognized.
 Founders Day is also a time for Kappa members of all generations come together in sisterhood and friendship.